SamedYalniz/CV/CV.md

 ## <a name="reviews">Reviews</a>
 ------
-I asked my project group members for project and this is what I got back:
+I asked my project group members for feedback and this is what I got back:

 ___"fast learner especially in combination with very good research skills"___ - Joe Sweeney